abhileenss/MailieAI/VISION.md

 - Investment opportunity pattern recognition
 - Growth bottleneck identification through communication analysis

-## Why Founders Love PookAi
+## Why Founders Love mailieAI

 ### "Finally, email that gets it"
-*"I was missing investor emails because they were buried under 40 newsletters.
-PookAi catches everything important and just tells me what matters.
+*"I was missing investor emails because they were buried under 40 newsletters. mailieAI catches everything important and just tells me what matters.
 It's like having a perfect assistant who never sleeps."*

 **- Sarah Chen, Founder of DataFlow AI**

 ### "Stress relief I didn't know I needed"
 *"The anxiety of 'what if I missed something important' was killing me.
-Now I know if it matters, PookAi will call me.
+Now I know if it matters, mailieAI will call me.
 Everything else can wait."*

 **- Marcus Rodriguez, CEO of GreenTech Solutions**